mikeflynn/thatmikeflynn.com-archive/_posts/2019-01-08-techcrunch-headlines-be-crazy.md

 ---
 layout: post
-title: Techcrunch Will Let You Write Whatever Headline You Want
+title: Techcrunch Gives the Finger to Journalism and Kicks Newborn Puppy While Slapping Your Mom
 tags:
 - techcrunch
 - journalism